 1.6 The Client agrees that, for reasons of commercial practicality, it is necessary to limit the

-Agreed Indemnity Limit represents the upper limit of the Surveyor’s potential liability to the Client,
+The Agreed Indemnity Limit represents the upper limit of the Surveyor’s potential liability to the Client, under any circumstances.

 1.7 The Surveyor shall maintain professional indemnity insurance in the amount of the Agreed

 Indemnity Limit throughout the period of the performance of the Surveyor’s duties hereunder provided that such insurance shall remain available at reasonable market rates.

 1.8 The Surveyor’s liability shall not extend to particulars, data and other information given to the Surveyor by others or obtained from outside sources, publications and the like reasonably relied upon by the Surveyor, including Class records, registry details or other such information and no assurances can be given regarding the accuracy of the same.

 1.9 Unless otherwise stated in writing, all services and reports are provided on the basis that they carry no guarantee regarding ownership or title, freedom from mortgages or charges, debts, liens or other encumbrances, or vessel stability, performance, or design.

 1.10 The Client shall be responsible for any losses, expenses or other costs reasonably incurred by the Surveyor that are caused by a breach of the Client’s obligations to the Surveyor hereunder.